Algerian Arabic

-Algerian Arabic (الدارجة الجزائرية), natively known as Dziria, Darja or Derja, is a variety of Arabic spoken in Algeria.
+Algerian Arabic (الدارجة الجزائرية), natively known as Dziria or Darja, is a variety of Arabic spoken in Algeria.
 It belongs to the Maghrebi Arabic dialect continuum and is mostly intelligible with the Tunisian and Moroccan dialects.
 Darja (الدارجة) means 'everyday/colloquial dialect'.

 Like other varieties of Maghrebi Arabic, Algerian Arabic has a mostly Semitic vocabulary.
+20% of Algerian Arabic words are from Arabic and 34% of Algerian words are inspired from it.
 It contains Berber, Punic, and African Romance influences and has some loanwords from French, Andalusi Arabic, Ottoman Turkish and Spanish.
 Berber loanwords represent 8% to 9% of its vocabulary.

 Use

-Algerian Arabic is the native dialect of 75% to 80% of Algerians and is mastered by 85% to 100% of them.
-It is a spoken language used in daily communication and entertainment, while Modern Standard Arabic (MSA) is generally reserved for official use and education.
+Modern Standard Arabic (MSA) is generally reserved for official use and education, while Algerian Arabic is the native dialect of 75% to 80% of Algerians and is mastered by 85% to 100% of them.
+It is a spoken language used in daily communication and entertainment.
 As in the rest of the Arab world, this linguistic situation has been described as diglossia: MSA is nobody's first acquired language; it is learned through formal instruction rather than transmission from parent to child.

 Besides informal communication, Algerian Arabic is rarely written.
 In 2008, The Little Prince was translated in Algerian Arabic.
 The first novel written in Algerian Arabic is published by Rabeh Sebaa in 2021 and is entitled Fahla (in Latin script and Arabic characters).